A large selection of new and vintage Patterns,

 embroidery, macrame, dolls, toys, sewing,

-crafts.
 Newsletter, Free patterns.
 Contest.

 Braiding or Plaiting fabric is